lynnlilu/lynnlilu.github.io/_pages/about.md

 \[Feb.
 2020\] One paper was accepted by Chinese Journal of Computers (计算机学报).

 \[Dec.
-2019\] I received the National Scholarship for Doctoral Student at the 2019 academic year.
+2019\] I received the National Scholarship for Doctoral Student at the 2019 academic year (rank: 1/200).
 [Link](http://xsb.seiee.sjtu.edu.cn/xsb/info/15682.htm)

 \[Nov.
 2019\] My advisor (@ Rutgers) Prof. Yingying Chen is elevated to IEEE fellow of the year 2020.
 Congratulations!
 [Link](https://www.ece.rutgers.edu/news/professor-yingying-chen-elevated-ieee-fellow)